Tuesday, 18 February 2014

 Some … ?

 Exactly how one defines ‘way-out,’ sometimes, I really couldn’t tell you.
-David Lynch’s Eraserhead, maybe — or his daughter, Jennifer Lynch’s, Chained — are usually as way-out as I get.
+David Lynch’s Eraserhead, maybe — or his daughter, Jennifer Lynch’s, Chained — are usually as strange as I get.

-Saying that, I’ve managed to rent Andrej Zulawski’s 1981 film, Possession, tonight: turning out a possible stroll in the process.
+Saying that, I’ve managed to rent Andrej Zulawski’s 1981 film, Possession, tonight: turning down a possible stroll in the process.

 Possibly a mistake.